 Wildfires, evacuations across California’s Los Angeles: What we know

-With strong winds in California, the Palisades, Hurst, and Eaton fires to continue to blaze through Los Angeles.
+With strong winds in California, the Palisades, Hurst, and Eaton fires continue to blaze through Los Angeles.

 California has been placed in a state of emergency and two people have been reported dead as wildfires which began on Tuesday rip across metropolitan Los Angeles, triggering evacuations and power outages.

-The third-largest state in the United States, California has frequently been swept by wildfires, especially in the south.
+The most populous state in the United States, California has frequently been swept by wildfires, especially in the south.

 Here is what we know about the fires, their impact and the latest news on the ground.